stella-teu/portelle-front-end/PROPOSAL.md

-# Portell: Events for Tourists
+# Portelle: Events for Tourists
 Portello, our travel app for individuals that want to explore a new city.
 The app will display different events hosted for tourists.

-## Goals
-- Provide users with a secure way to register and log in using JWT authentication.
-- Ensure users have access to a personalized dashboard tied to their unique account.
-- Enable users to manage their own events (create, view, edit, delete).
-- Allow users to view public events created by others, while restricting modification access.
-- Design a responsive and accessible UI with protected navigation.
-- Deploy the application online for real-world accessibility.
-- Allow users to see other users’ profiles, while restricting modification access.
-- Allow a user to see what events they’re interested in and want to take part in.

 ## MVP User Stories
 - AAU, I want to sign up so that I can access my personalized dashboard.
-- AAU, I want to log in so that I can manage my own events.
+- AAU, I want to log in so that I can manage my own events and events that I'm interested in.
 - AAU, I want to create a new event so that I can organize a future activity.
 - AAU, I want to view all public events so that I can discover activities shared by others.
+- AAU, I want to see specific details such as date, location and description of events when selecting them.
 - AAU, I want to edit my own events so that I can update details if plans change.
 - AAU, I want to delete my own events so that I can remove them if they're canceled.
 - AAU, I want to see “Edit” and “Delete” buttons only on events I created so that I don’t accidentally modify someone else’s.
+- AAU, I want to see an "Attend" button on someone else's event post to show interest.
-- AAG, I want to view events without logging in so that I can browse the app before signing up.
+- AAU, I want to view other users' profiles without changing anything.
-- AAG, I want to be restricted from creating or modifying events so that only authenticated users can manage event data.

 ## Features
 - JWT authentication with bcrypt password hashing and token-based session management.